-Further, the incorporation of cutting-edge technologies such as smart implants signifies another leap forward.
-These devices not only provide therapeutic benefits but also possess diagnostic capabilities, fostering a significant potential for cost savings and improved patient outcomes in areas such as orthopedic surgery (Matsuzaki et al., 2019).
-Smart implants-or devices embedded with sensors that measure internal physical parameters-offer insights into the body's response to implants, paving the way for refinements in surgical techniques and postoperative care.
-Although the integration of smart implants into routine clinical practice is still emerging, the technology's maturation underscores its promising future in mainstream healthcare.
+Further, incorporating cutting-edge technologies such as intelligent implants signifies another leap forward.
+These devices provide therapeutic benefits and possess diagnostic capabilities, fostering a significant potential for cost savings and improved patient outcomes in areas such as orthopedic surgery (Matsuzaki et al., 2019).
+Innovative implants-or devices embedded with sensors that measure internal physical parametersoffer insights into the body's response to implants, paving the way for refinements in surgical techniques and postoperative care.
+Although integrating smart implants into routine clinical practice is still emerging, the technology's maturation underscores its promising future in mainstream healthcare.

 Patient-specific implants, particularly in craniomaxillofacial surgery, exemplify the convergence of medical imaging, virtual surgical planning, and three-dimensional printing.
 For instance, polyetheretherketone (PEEK) has emerged as a preferred biomaterial for reconstructing craniofacial defects.
 The point-of-care (POC) 3D printing of patient-specific PEEK implants represents a significant advancement in personalized medicine, exhibiting high dimensional accuracy and clinical reliability (Sharma et al., 2021).
-These developments suggest a future where customized implants are produced ondemand, directly within clinical settings, enhancing the precision and efficacy of patient care.
+These developments suggest a future where customized implants are produced on-demand, directly within clinical settings, enhancing the precision and efficacy of patient care.

 In conclusion, as the field of implantable technologies continues to expand, so does its transformative impact on mental and physical health.
 However, these advancements must be pursued with an unwavering ethical compass.
 Balancing the potential for groundbreaking therapeutic interventions with the imperative to safeguard psychological and physical well-being remains a delicate endeavor.
-Through deliberate, collaborative efforts across medical and ethical disciplines, the integration of such technologies can enhance mental health and general well-being, ensuring that scientific progress aligns with the core values of human dignity and integrity.
+Through deliberate, collaborative efforts across medical and ethical disciplines, integrating such technologies can enhance.

+mental health and general well-being, ensuring that scientific progress aligns with the core values of human dignity and integrity.